 The house was reminding me she was never coming back.

 I sold the house after 16 years.
 I wasn’t guilted by the gift of an inheritance, asset, or a legacy.
 I didn’t even allow the idea that this was the last thing I have that my mother owned to infiltrate and consume my thoughts.
 My only concern was that I didn’t leave anything valuable or sentimental hidden in some crevice of the house.

 For months I drove by the house without a glance in its direction.
 I didn’t want its mere sight to trigger anything.

 Yet my recurring dreams never ended.

 I often wonder if I made a mistake, a rash decision, even if nearly two decades have elapsed.
 Perhaps I misread the cues, and none of my visions were intents to invoke fear or warnings to stay away.
-Maybe in the midst of panic and haste, unprocessed emotions refused any message or invitation my mom tried to send.
-What if she’d been trying to show me there is indeed another realm?
-And that she’s ever-present because the unseen part of her has never really left.
+Maybe in the midst of my panic and haste, unprocessed emotions refused any message or invitation my mom tried to send.
+What if she’d been trying to tell me something important yet simple?
+Or show me something believed yet still unknown?
+What if the only purpose of her nocturnal visits was to assure me there is indeed another realm, and that she’s ever-present because the unseen part of her has never really left?